Welcome, I’m glad you’re here.

 Periods should not be so painful that you lose quality of life dealing with it.
 You shouldn’t feel like you are going to rip the head off your partner a few days before your period or feel like you are a complete mess beforehand.
-For a woman, period health is s pretty good indication of what your overall health is like so it’s worth seeking assistance if you don’t think your periods are in a healthy pattern.
+Period health is s pretty good indication of what your overall health is like so it’s worth seeking assistance if you don’t think your periods are in a healthy pattern.

 Polycystic Ovarian Syndrome is most definitely on the rise in our society and is usually (but not always!) characterised by difficult to shift weight, increased androgens (the most well-known of which is testosterone) irregular or absent periods and a level of insulin resistance.
 Sometimes increased facial hair and acne is seen.
 Sometimes not.
 The name is actually a misnomer because there are not actually cysts in the ovaries.
 They are multiple small immature follicles that are not developing as they would into one dominate follicle so they appear as cyst like on ultrasound.
 There are some great lifestyle changes that can influence the severity of PCOS plus herbs and nutrients that help some of the typical PCOS markers.